 For the white sauce:

-gin by preparing your vegetables and spread these out across two roasting trays (lined with tin foil).
-I use these as my two layer so ensure these have an even mix of vegetables.
+- Begin by preparing your vegetables and spread these out across two roasting trays (lined with tin foil).
+I use these as my two layers to ensure they have an even mix of vegetables.
 Preheat the oven to Gas Mark 9 (240 degrees).
-Drizzle the vegetables with garlic oil and season with salt and pepper.
+Drizzle the vegetables with garlic-infused oil and season with salt and pepper.
 Roast for 30-40 minutes.

-Remove the vegetables from the oven, and turn the oven down to Gas Mark 4 (180 degrees).
+- Remove the vegetables, and turn the oven down to Gas Mark 4 (180 degrees).
 Now the fun begins - build your lasagne!
 I start off with 4 sheets as the base and add the first layer of vegetables.
 Sprinkle with mozzarella and chopped basil, followed by approximately one third of the white sauce.
 Repeat this process (four more sheets, the second layer of roasted veg, mozzarella, basil and another third of white sauce), before placing four sheets of lasagne for the top later, and covering with the remaining sauce and mozzarella.
-Sprinkle a little parmesan on the very top for an extra cheesy flavour, then cook in the oven for 30 minutes, or until golden.
+Sprinkle a little parmesan on the very top for an extra cheesy flavour, then cook in the oven for 30-40 minutes, or until golden.

-This can be enjoyed straight out of the oven, and can then be reheated for another night's dinner.
+- This can be enjoyed straight out of the oven, and can then be reheated again a couple of night's later.